Azure/multi-cloud-asset-inventory-preview/README.md

 # The subscription Id in which the resource group is created
 subscriptionId=$(az account show --query id -o tsv)

-#AWS account ID
-This information can be retrieve the top right corner of the AWS management console.

-awsAccountId="<AWS account ID>"

 # The name used in creating the public cloud connector object
 publicCloudConnectorName="aws_connector_${awsAccountId}"